h3ndry/dating-app/README.md

 - [ ] Show server error when registering new user
 - [ ] show server error on page
-- [ ] change how I select the user to use where close and auto mapper for injection
+- [ ] change how I select the user to use where close and auto mapper for
+- [ ] fix update the member profile
+injection